shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I swear, deer.”
 Sui marched on.
 “I’ll deal with you later, right now I have more important matters to tend to.”
 Sui left to go the main hub room.

-The lanky kobold moved on to the room with flying kobold leader, and tore that room apart to.
+The lanky kobold moved on to the room with the flying kobold leader, and tore that room apart to.
 From behind the wall, Gra could be heard talking to the last group.

 In that room, there were a bunch of barrels, and more kobolds.
 One taller kobold with green scales huddled close with his most loyal subjects.
-But once Gra stepped in, it was every kobold for himself.
-All his loyalest kobolds sided with Gra out of fear, so the kobold king did too.
+Once Gra stepped into the room, the other kobolds cowered behind him.

+“Who… who are you?”
+The kobold chieftain stood up to Gra.

+“I’m the guy who just took over your entire settlement.
+So are you going to join the ones standing with me or the ones lying on the floor?”
+Gra points his axe at the kobold chieftain.

+The kobold chieftain flinches.

+“I’m taking over entirely.
+What I say goes.
+But I’ll need delegates, so you’ll still have authority, somewhat.
+What say you?”

+The kobold chieftain nods.
+“Ok.
+Just don’t hurt my subjects.”

 “Alright, now that that’s settled, follow me to the campfire.
 We’re going to have a meeting.”